70+ Astonishing World Pollution Facts

 Fact 13: More than 3 million kids below the age of 5 years pass away every year because of environmental problems like pollution.

-Fact 14: Composting and recycling alone have stopped 85 million tons of waste from being disposed in 2010.
+Fact 14: Composting and recycling alone have stopped the disposal of 85 million tons of waste in 2010.

 Fact 17: Noise pollution is the most ignored kind of pollution.

-Fact 19: Acidification of the ocean is the most horrible kind of pollution.
-Oceans are becoming exceedingly acidic because of greenhouse emissions from fossil fuels.
+Fact 19: Ocean Acidification is the most harmful kind of pollution.
+Oceans are becoming very acidic because of greenhouse emissions from fossil fuels.

-Fact 20: Livestock waste largely adds to soil pollution.
-Throughout monsoon, water flows over the fields transporting unsafe bacteria from the livestock into the streams.
+Fact 20: Livestock waste also adds to soil pollution.
+In monsoons, water flows over the fields transporting unsafe bacteria from the livestock into the streams.

-Fact 24: Major oil spills such as the Gulf of Mexico, is the most awful type of pollution because of regular oil spills in the water body, which spreads everywhere else.
+Fact 24: Major oil spills such as that which occurred in the Gulf of Mexico, are the most awful type of pollution.
+Oil spills in the water body spread far away on the ocean surface harming marine life.
+They even affect the coastal ecosystems.

-Fact 25: House owners employ chemicals that are 10 times more noxious per acre than the quantity used by the farmers.
+Fact 25: House owners use chemicals that are 10 times more noxious per acre than the quantity used by the farmers.

 Fact 26: About 1000 children die in India per year because of diseases created by polluted water.

-Fact 27: In India, the Ganges water is slowly becoming poisoned, largely because of the disposing of half-burnt deceased bodies and enshrouded infants.
+Fact 27: In India, the Ganges water is becoming poisoned.
+This is because of the practice of disposing of half-burnt deceased bodies and enshrouded infants.

-Fact 28: 88% of the children in Guiyu, China, suffer from different respirational diseases since the place they reside in is a massive e-waste location.
+Fact 28: 88% of the children in Guiyu, China, suffer from different respirational diseases.
+The place where they live is in a massive e-waste location.

 Fact 29: Antarctica is the cleanest place on the globe sheltered by anti-pollution regulations.

-Fact 30: Scientific study has established that carbon dioxide emissions are dropping the pH of the ocean and are acidifying them even more.
+Fact 30: A scientific study has established that carbon dioxide emissions are lowering the pH of the oceans.
+Moreover, these emissions are adding to ocean acidification.

-Fact 31: A single car produces half a ton of CO2, and a NASA space shuttle discharged 28 tons of C02.
+Fact 31: A single passenger car produces 4.6 metric tons of CO2 per year and a NASA space shuttle discharged 400 tons of C02.

-Fact 32: Americans purchase more than 29 million bottles of water yearly.
-Just 13% of these bottles are recycled each year.
+Fact 32: Americans buy more than 29 million bottles of water yearly.
+And only 13% of these bottles get recycled each year.

-Fact 33: Tsunami in Japan in the year 2011 has formed debris of 70 miles, which comprises of cars, plastic, human corpses and radioactive waste.
+Fact 33: The Tsunami in Japan in the year 2011 formed debris of 70 miles, which comprised cars, plastic, human corpses, and radioactive waste.

-Fact 35: It takes just 5 days for a jet stream in China to transmit air pollution to the US.
+Fact 35: It takes just 5 days for a jet stream air current from China to transmit air pollution to the US.

 Fact 36: Pollution in China can affect the weather in the US.